PolisPolitics/slate/source/includes/api/_segments.md

-campaignId | true | Camapaign indentifier that this segment belongs to. surveyId | true | Survey indentifier that this segment will use. criteria | true | Object that defines the criteria used to analyze the contacts. precedence | true | Level of precendence between segments.
+campaignId | true | Camapaign indentifier that this segment belongs to. surveyId | true | Survey indentifier that this segment will use. criteria | true | Object that defines the criteria used to analyze the contacts. precedence | true | Level of precedence between segments.

 ### data/criteria